Abdominoplasty and Panniculectomy (Tummy Tuck Procedures)

 After a tummy tuck procedure (abdominoplasty):

-Whether you’re having a partial or complete tummy tuck at NYC Surgical, the overall result will be a flatter, firmer abdominal contour that is more proportionate with your body type and weight.
+Whether you’re having a partial or complete tummy tuck at City Surgical Care, the overall result will be a flatter, firmer abdominal contour that is more proportionate with your body type and weight.
 Your final results may be initially hidden by swelling and the inability to stand fully upright until internal healing is complete.
 Your new slimmer profile should be will begin to be apparent within a week or two following surgery.
 It might take several weeks or even months to appreciate the final result.

 After a panniculectomy: